 Certain of the Company's assets and liabilities are measured at fair value on a nonrecurring basis.
 Specifically, stock based compensation is not measured at fair value on an ongoing basis but is subject to fair value calculations in certain circumstances.
-For further detail, see Note 13-Stock Based Compensation in the Notes to the consolidated financial statements.
-There were no other material nonrecurring fair value measurements for the years ended December 31, 2023 and 2022.
+For further detail, see Note 12-Stock Based Compensation.
+There were no other material nonrecurring fair value measurements for the years ended December 31, 2024 and 2023.